-HOW PEOPLE ARE PARTICIPATING

-- Organised sport is generally static but there is growing demand for more social forms of participation Preference for "turn up and play" activities with minimal volunteering commitments Continuous growing popularity of running, riding, mountain biking and outdoor recreation Self directed, informal activity is increasing along with demand for outdoor and natural settings Participation is increasing in water-based recreation such as stand-up paddle boards

-- Increasing participation in exercise and fitness related activities Strong emergence of some activities in response to inclusion in the Olympics, changing structures by traditional sports and the rise of individual fitness Increasing sports "tourism" activities New versions of court sports such as pickle ball are becoming popular with older participants

-- Season overlap and across season usage is becoming more prevalent The rise of personal trainers and 'led' fitness means an increased use of public spaces for organised or led activity Shift from predominantly weekend and early evening participation to weeknights, days, work hours and early morning.
-The rise of 24-hour gyms, and emerging, modified, short form versions of sports
+HOW PEOPLE ARE PARTICIPATING Organised sport is generally static but there is growing demand for more social forms of participation Preference for "turn up and play" activities with minimal volunteering commitments Continuous growing popularity of running, riding, mountain biking and outdoor recreation Self directed, informal activity is increasing along with demand for outdoor an hatural settings Participation is increasing in water-based recreation such as stand-up paddle boards Increasing participation in exercise and fitness related activities Strong emergence of some activities in response to inclusion in the Olympics, changing structures by traditional sports and the rise of individual fitness.
+Increasing sports "courism" activities New versions of court sports such as pickle ball are becoming popular with older participants FROM EXTREME TO MAINSTREAM Season overlap and across season usage is becoming more prevalent.
+The rise of personal trainers and 'led' fitness means an increased use of public spaces for organised or led activity Shift from predominantly weekend and early evening participation to weeknights, days, work hours and early mornings The rise of 24-hour gyms, and emerging, modified forms of participation and scheduling to grow participation SOCIAL FACTORS AFFECTING MANAGEMENT OF SPORT AND RECREATION Demographic shift, especially in larger cities, is changing participation patterns.
+Ageing population and growing numbers of active and financially independent retires who readily participate in outdoor recreation and travel.
+Increasing densities in larger cities and increasing medium and high-density living for young couples and families with young children.

-- Introduction of more social sport and modified forms of participation and scheduling to grow participation - Community-based provision (ie volunteer) is under pressure and more and more clubs are looking at paid staff for administration Increasing commercial provision of casual and social sport "pay and play"

-SOCIAL FACTORS AFFECTING MANAGEMENT OF SPORT AND RECREATION

-- Demographic shift, especially in larger cities, is changing participation patterns.
-Ageing population and growing numbers of active and financially independent retirees who readily participate in outdoor recreation and travel.
-Increasing densities in larger cities and increasing medium and high density living for young couples and families with young children.
 Declining housing affordability pushing many aspiring home owners and renters to urban fringes, greenfield development fronts and regional areas.
-Increased "seachange and treechange" activity with lifestyle affordability

-- driving interstate migration (along with employment).
-Rapid change in employment structures with increased part-time, casual or insecure work and participation in the 24-hour economy.
-This affects participation ability as well as volunteerism.
-High correlations between low socio-economic areas and worsening health outcomes increasingly multi-cultural society desiring greater variety of recreation activities reflecting a wide range of interests and new sports.
-Boom and bust impacts of communities linked strongly to the mining economy.

-KEY CHALLENGES INFLUENCING SPORT & RECREATION MANAGEMENT

-- Declining volunteerism placing pressure on the remaining volunteer base and on the way Councils manage facilities on their land Asset management greater pressure on Councils with ageing assets and increasing community expectations Many clubs are struggling with facility management Declining land availability and increasing cost of provision Increasing community expectations for better quality spaces and facilities - Increased focus on healthy and active lifestyles Need for shift from viewing sport and recreation infrastructure as a 'cost' to viewing it as an 'investment, impact and value' to communities Competitive funding environment need for demonstrable broad community value.
+Increased "seachange and treechange" activity with lifestyle affordability KEY CHALLENGES INFLUENCING SPORT & RECREATION MANAGEMENT Declining volunteerism placing pressure on the remaining volunteer base and on the way Councils manage facilities on their land Asset management - greater pressure on Councils with ageing assets and increasing community expectations Many clubs are struggling with facility management Declining land availability and increasing of provision Increasing community expectations for better quality spaces and facilities -